-A One-Roll bet is a bet that must win the very next roll or it loses.
-They are like shots in the dark because you are trying to predict how the dice will land on the very next roll.
-You’re allowed to bet less than the table minimum on most one-roll bets because the odds of them winning are slim and over time the expected loss for a player is much higher than they will ever win.
-If you happen to be getting lucky, one-roll bets can make you a fortune.
+A One-Roll bet is a bet that must win the very next roll, or it loses.
+They are like shots in the dark because you are trying to predict how the dice will land on the very next roll. you're allowed to bet less than the table minimum on most one-roll bets because the odds of them winning are slim, and over time, the expected loss for a player is much higher than they will ever win.

 How Do You Bet Proposition Bets at the Craps Table?